ubports/docs.ubports.com/porting/halium_9/9_Enable_features.rst

 `What is AppArmor? <https://wiki.ubuntu.com/AppArmor>`_

 Certain (but not all) device features require AppArmor patches to the kernel, and they are mandatory in order for the vast majority of user apps and system apps to work.
-Apps will crash on launch without the patches installed.
+Without the patches installed many apps will crash on launch, while others will display some form of function anomaly.

 Follow the method detailed in the Halium 7.1 chapter (:ref:`Apply-AppArmor-kernel-patches`).